Brand Names: Boniva

 - What should I avoid while taking ibandronate (Boniva)?

 - What other drugs will affect ibandronate (Boniva)?

 - Where can I get more information (Boniva)?

 What is ibandronate (Boniva)?

-Ibandronate is in the group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
-Ibandronate slows bone loss while increasing bone mass, which may prevent bone fractures.
+Ibandronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
+This can slow bone loss and may help prevent bone fractures.

 Ibandronate may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ibandronate (Boniva)?

 Get emergency medical help if you have signs of an allergic reaction: hives; wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using ibandronate and call your doctor at once if you have: